tpgoffline/tpg-offline-iOS/iOS/Pods/SwiftTweaks/README.md

 But Swift doesn’t support this macro-wizardry, so FBTweaks is burdensome to use in Swift code.
 Our app is nearly all Swift, so we wanted to see if we could make something that was a little easier!

 ## Steps to Tweaking
-There are three parts to using a `Tweak`:
+There are three steps to add SwiftTweaks to your project:

-0. Create a `TweakLibraryType`, which contains a set of `Tweak`s and a `TweakStore` which persists them.
+1. Create a `TweakLibraryType`, which contains a set of `Tweak`s and a `TweakStore` to persist them.
-1. Reference that `TweakLibraryType` in your code to use a `Tweak`.
+2. Reference that `TweakLibraryType` in your code to use a `Tweak`.
 3. In your AppDelegate, make the `TweakWindow` the root view controller of your app (there are other options, but this is the most straightforward!
 More on that later.)

-2. Build-and-run, then shake your phone to bring up the Tweaks UI!
+Now build-and-run, then shake your phone to bring up the Tweaks UI!
 Adjust tweaks, and when you’re satisfied with what you’ve got, share your tweaks with others from within the Tweaks UI.

 ### Step One: Make your TweakLibrary
 A tweak library is responsible for listing out a bunch of `public static` tweaks, and building a `TweakStore`.
 A tweak library  looks like this: